EggTronic/Yang-s-Play-Ground/README.md

 ```
-Where I play what I am intrested in.
+Where I play what I am interested in.
 ```
 ## To do list
 - Current